Drink Driving Offences in NSW: What you need to know

 If you receive an immediate licence suspension, you will be required to surrender your licence on the spot and make other arrangements for getting home.
 You will also be told your suspension period on the spot.
 If you are summoned to attend court, the court will fix a disqualification period and backdate it to the day your licence was surrendered.

-Court imposed penalties for a Drink Driving Offences
+The court imposed penalties for Drink Driving offences

 If you are required to attend court, the maximum penalties are much higher and vary depending on the level of the ‘range’ of the offence that is committed.
 At present, one penalty unit equates to $110.00